asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 ##Ping Pong Pair Programming

 TDD and pair programming come together in a practice called [Ping Pong Pair Programming](/2015/04/18/ping-pong-pair-programming.html).
-I won't talk about in detail because I wrote a blog post about the subject that you can read about [here](/2015/04/18/ping-pong-pair-programming.html).
+I won't talk about it in detail because I wrote a blog post about the subject that you can read about [here](/2015/04/18/ping-pong-pair-programming.html).
 As a coach, pairing with developers to *show* them these practices is the best way to help them achieve mastery.

 ###Starting with the Test